-The Swiss watchmaker and the German-owned British car manufacturer present yet another co-branded Breitling for Bentley Barnato Racing automatic chronograph watch.
+For Baselworld 2011, the Swiss watchmaker and the German-owned British car manufacturer have again joined forces to present you yet another co-branded Breitling for Bentley Barnato Racing automatic chronograph watch.

 Watches are like music: you take a theme, a guitar and a pair of skilled hands and churn out thousands of variations that will never become boring.